SoulEvans07/learngit/README.md

 # ris-2017
 Instructors' repository for the home assignments of the SWSV 2017 course.
+This repository will be updated for future phases of the assignment.